 spectroscopy and PI for one of the 4MOST surveys), Ross Church (expert in

-stellar evolution), Louise Howes (postdoc, expert on studies of the Galactic
+stellar evolution), Gregor Traven (postdoc, expert on studies of the

 Dominic Ford (postdoc and programmer, working on 4MOST abundance pipeline for

 In Lund we work closely with Lennart Lindegren (expert in astrometry and

 proposer of Gaia), Paul McMillan (expert in dynamical modelling of the Milky